python/cpython/Doc/library/stdtypes.rst

 .. method:: str.format(*args, **kwargs)

    Perform a string formatting operation.
-The *format_string* argument can contain literal text or replacement fields delimited by braces ``{}``.
+The string on which this method is called can contain literal text or replacement fields delimited by braces ``{}``.
 Each replacement field contains either the numeric index of a positional argument, or the name of a keyword argument.
-Returns a copy of *format_string* where each replacement field is replaced with the string value of the corresponding argument.
+Returns a copy of the string where each replacement field is replaced with the string value of the corresponding argument.

       >>> "The sum of 1 + 2 is {0}".format(1+2)
       'The sum of 1 + 2 is 3'